optuna/optuna-examples/README.md

 > If you are interested in a quick start of [Optuna Dashboard](https://github.com/optuna/optuna-dashboard) with in-memory storage, please take a look at [this example](./dashboard/run_server_simple.py).

 > [!TIP]
-> Couldn't you find examples you would like to try?
+> Couldn't find your usecase?
 > [FAQ](https://optuna.readthedocs.io/en/stable/faq.html) might be helpful for you to implement what you want.
 > In this example repository, you can also find the examples for the following scenarios:
 > 1. [Objective function with additional arguments](./sklearn/sklearn_additional_args.py), which is useful when you would like to pass arguments besides `trial` to your objective function.